ignite/cli/docs/guide/nameservice/index.md

 - The message is then routed to the appropriate module and handled according to the logic defined in the corresponding `Handler`.
 - If the state needs to be updated, the `Handler` calls the `Keeper` to perform the update.

-You learn more about these concepts in the next steps of this tutorial.
+You will learn more about these concepts in the next steps of this tutorial.

-Now that you have an idea of how your application functions from a high-level perspective, it is time to start implementing it.
+Now that you have an idea of how your app functions from a high-level perspective, it is time to start implementing it.